pachyderm/docs/content/2.2.x/deploy-manage/deploy/on-premises.md

 This page walks you through the fundamentals of what you need to know about Kubernetes, persistent volumes, and object stores to deploy Pachyderm on-premises.

 {{% notice note %}}
-"Check Also"
+**Check Also**
 - Read our [infrastructure recommendations](../ingress/).
 You will find instructions on how to set up an ingress controller, a load balancer, or connect an Identity Provider for access control.
 - If you are planning to install Pachyderm UI.
 Read our [Console deployment](../console/) instructions.
 Note that, unless your deployment is `LOCAL` (i.e., on a local machine for development only, for example, on Minikube or Docker Desktop), the deployment of Console requires, at a minimum, the set up of an Ingress.
 - Troubleshooting a deployment?
 Check out [Troubleshooting Deployments](../../troubleshooting/deploy-troubleshooting.md).
 {{% /notice %}}

 ## Introduction